SCL1334/redisRateLimiter/README.md

 <img width="1058" alt="image" src="https://user-images.githubusercontent.com/93208804/158222028-ed990c25-3ace-4306-b380-c3b979261a02.png">

 **Sliding Window** is a hybrid of fixed window and sliding log.
-It try to fix the issues in both of them.
+It tries to fix the issues in both of them.
 The main idea is, it needs up to 2 window data, the previous and the current one.
 Each request in the same window will be recored in the window's counter.
 Near the window's boundary, we'll check the previous window's counter, calculate the quota left by weights base on time.